tatfook/MovieCodecPlugin/readme.md

 Open this folder with visual studio 2017 or above and build the cmake file.
 The output is in folder `Mod/MovieCodecPlugin/MovieCodecPlugin.dll` along with some prebuild dll files

+One can also run `MakePackage.bat` which will generate the `MovieCodecPlugin.zip` paracraft mod installer file.

 ### How to Install
 Open paracraft's mod site and install MovieCodecPlugin